seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 **Option 3:** data is updated real-time

-*For this multi-part challenge question - you have been requested to generate the following data elements to help the Data Bank team estimate how much data will need to be provisioned for each option:*
+For this multi-part challenge question - you have been requested to generate the following data elements to help the Data Bank team estimate how much data will need to be provisioned for each option:

+*running customer balance column that includes the impact each transaction*

+*customer balance at the end of each month*

+*minimum, average and maximum values of the running balance for each customer*

 ---
 >**OPTION 1**

-**Objective**
+**The Objective:**
 Calculate the end-of-month balances for each customer based on their transactions.
 Sum these balances across all customers for each month to estimate the total data allocation requirements.

+**Steps in query:**
-**Step 1: Prepare a Running Balance for Each Month:**
+>**Step 1: Prepare a Running Balance for Each Month:**

 Use a CASE statement to calculate the net transaction amount for each customer during a specific month:
 Add amounts for deposits.
 Subtract amounts for withdrawals or purchases.
 Use GROUP BY on customer_id and txn_month to aggregate monthly running balances.

-**Step 2: Calculate End-of-Month Balances:**
+>**Step 2: Calculate End-of-Month Balances:**

 Use a window function (SUM with OVER) to calculate the cumulative balance for each customer up to the end of each month.
 Partition the calculation by customer_id and order it by txn_month